-So, how rich and famous was Russ Columbo?
+So- how rich and famous was Russ Columbo?
 He was very rich and very famous.
 Let me put this into perspective for you, Russ Columbo was a big singing radio star.
-His era was the early 1930’s, before television and let’s watch an old movie on Turner Classics Movies.
+His era was the early 1930’s before television and let’s watch an old movie on TV.

 There was no one half as popular as a radio star in the 1930’s.
-They were heard singing and talking weekly, and in Russ’s case he was heard almost daily.
-He performed on other radio shows and live onstage with famous orchestras at grand hotels such as The Ambassador Hotel in Los Angeles, which had it’s own radio program, and packed houses at clubs like The Golden Pheasant in Chicago and on his own weekly radio show.
+They were heard singing and talking weekly.
+In Russ’s case he was heard almost daily.
+He performed live onstage with famous orchestras at grand hotels such as The Ambassador Hotel in Los Angeles, which had it’s own radio program, as well as at clubs like The Golden Pheasant in Chicago and on his own weekly radio show.
 He had a huge fan base of thousands because everyone knew him.
 Due to there being fewer stations and regulations, radio signals traveled far.
-A good signal could reach a couple of states at once, so he traveled to the Midwest and East coast to be heard and seen, and with his co- host celebrities like Texas Guinan, would put on a show.
-He then would visit local radio stations and perform live his music and songs from movies his studio was promoting, and later record them at a record studio.
+A good signal could reach a couple of states at once.
+He would travel to the Midwest and East coast to be heard and seen with his co- host celebrities like Texas Guinan.
+They would put on shows at local theaters.
+He then would visit local radio stations and perform live his music and songs from movies his studio was promoting.

-He also had record deals, so you could hear him as often as you liked on your record player, and this was long before tape decks and itunes.
+He also had record deals and you could hear him as often as you liked on your record player, and this was long before tape decks and itunes.
 Brunswick made a phenomenal $500,000 dollars off of Russ in proceeds in a short period of time.
 That was big money back in the Great Depression when a typical salary was less than fifty dollars a month.

-That kind of money didn’t happen with film stars, even as active an one as Carole Lombard, who made eight pictures in one year.
+That kind of money didn’t happen with film stars, even as productive an one as Carole Lombard who appeared in eight pictures in one year.
 She was invited every once in awhile to be heard on the radio in a dramatic presentation, but not daily like Russ.
 To build-up her career a studio needed influential newspapers, Hollywood gossips, and magazine advertisements to help.